javier-lopez/javier.io/blog/en/_posts/2014-02-21-unstressed-object-pronouns-in-spanish.md

 io(indirect object) = for Sandra = para Sandra
 </pre>

-## Exercises: Find the direct and indirect object of the following phrases:
+## Exercises: Find the direct and indirect object of the following phrases

 > Margarita made coffee for Marcos / Margarita hizo café para Marcos